roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     +-----------------------------------------------------------------------------+
     ```

-    The preceding output shows that 16,130 MiB of GPU memory can be used by the containers.
+    The preceding output shows that 16,130 MiB of GPU memory can be discovered by the containers.
 The total GPU memory is 16 GiB.
 This indicates that GPU memory isolation is disabled.
-In this case, you must add the following environment variables to apply for a required amount of GPU memory that can be used by the containers.
-Run the following command to query the amount of memory that can be allocated from a GPU to the containers:
+In this case, you must use the following environment variable to query the amount of GPU memory that can be used by the containers.
+Run the following command to query the amount of memory that can be used by the containers:

     ```
     kubectl exec cgpu-test-no-isolation-0 env | grep ALIYUN